gflank/authentication-order2/readme.md

-# Authentication system using Node, Mongo, React, Redux
+# Authentication and order system using Node, Mongo, React, Redux

 ## Features